-The Bonds are being issued by the District and sold by the County on behalf of the District pursuant to the Constitution and laws of the State, including Article 4.5 of Chapter 3 of Part 1 of Division 2 of Title 5 of the Government Code of the State (the "Government Code") and Chapters 1 and 1.5 of Part 10 of Division 1 of Title 1 of the Education Code of the State (the "Education Code") and other applicable provisions of law.
-The Bonds are authorized to be issued by a resolution adopted by the Board of Supervisors of the County on [October 8], 2019 (the "County Resolution"), at the request of the District by its resolution, adopted by the Board of Education of the District on [August 15], 2019 (the "District Resolution").
-The Bonds are issued pursuant to the Paying Agent Agreement.
+Series 2019 Bonds.
+The Series 2019 Bonds are being issued by the District and sold by the County on behalf of the District pursuant to the Constitution and laws of the State, including Article 4.5 of Chapter 3 of Part 1 of Division 2 of Title 5 of the Government Code of the State (the "Government Code") and Chapters 1 and 1.5 of Part 10 of Division 1 of Title 1 of the Education Code of the State (the "Education Code") and other applicable provisions of law.
+The Series 2019 Bonds are authorized to be issued by a resolution adopted by the Board of Supervisors of the County on [October 8], 2019 (the "County Resolution"), at the request of the District by its resolution, adopted by the Board of Education of the District on August 15, 2019 (the "Series 2019 District Resolution").
+The Series 2019 Bonds are issued pursuant to that certain paying agent agreement, dated as of [October] 1, 2019, by and between the District and the County (the "Series 2019 Paying Agent Agreement").

-The Bonds were authorized to be issued at an election held on November 6, 2012, by 55% or more of the votes cast by eligible voters within the District for a bond measure known locally as "Measure R." Measure R authorizes the District to issue bonds in an aggregate principal amount not to exceed \$68,000,000 to improve the health and safety of children, repair playgrounds and playfields to meet modern safety standards, improve physical education facilities and bathrooms, improve irrigation systems and water drainage to reduce water consumption, remove asbestos, lead paint and other unsafe conditions and to upgrade kitchen facilities to improve nutrition and nutritional education for children.
-The Bonds are the fourth series to be issued pursuant to the Measure R authorization.
-After the issuance of the Bonds, none will remain to be issued by the District pursuant to the Measure R authorization.
+The Series 2019 Bonds were authorized to be issued at an election held on November 6, 2012, by 55% or more of the votes cast by eligible voters within the District for a bond measure known locally as "Measure R." Measure R authorizes the District to issue bonds in an aggregate principal amount not to exceed \$68,000,000 to improve the health and safety of children, repair playgrounds and playfields to meet modern safety standards, improve physical education facilities and bathrooms, improve irrigation systems and water drainage to reduce water consumption, remove asbestos, lead paint and other unsafe conditions and to upgrade kitchen facilities to improve nutrition and nutritional education for children.
+The Series 2019 Bonds are the fourth series to be issued pursuant to the Measure R authorization.
+After the issuance of the Series 2019 Bonds, none will remain to be issued by the District pursuant to the Measure R authorization.